-But right now, at this moment, as you’re reading this and I’m writing this, our body is hard at work to see that we have the best possible human experience we can have.
+But right now, in this moment, as you’re reading this, our body is hard at work making sure that we have the best possible human experience that we can have.

 You are perfect, and you’re exactly where you need to be in this exact moment.

 I want to wrap this up by telling you that there are a lot of things that I’m not good at.